 Acute Lymphoblastic Leukemia (ALL) is a blood cancer that originates in the bone marrow of the body.
-The word “acute” in ALL refers to the fact that the disease progresses rapidly and creates immature white blood cells, leaving no space for the mature cells that perform the normal functions.
+The word “acute” in ALL refers to the fact that the disease progresses rapidly and creates immature white blood cells, leaving no space for the mature cells that perform normal functions.
 This type of blood cancer affects the white blood cells called the lymphocytes.
 It is the most common type of cancer in children, and the chances of cure are higher.
-In adults, the chances of cure are lesser.
+In adults, the chances of cures are lesser.

-Like most types of blood cancer, Acute Lymphoblastic Leukemia is also majorly due to genetic mutation in a person’s body that causes the white blood cells to grow at an abnormally fast rate that crowds out the healthy white blood cells.
+Like most types of blood cancer, Acute Lymphoblastic Leukemia is also majorly due to a genetic mutation in a person’s body that causes the white blood cells to grow at an abnormally fast rate that, crowds out the healthy white blood cells.
 These rapidly growing white blood cells are immature and also don’t perform the normal functions of a white blood cell.
 The root cause and reason for why the genetic mutation that turns normal cells into cancerous cells is still unknown.

 Acute Lymphoblastic Leukaemia in infants

-Diagnosis of Acute Lymphoblastic Leukemia in infants
+Diagnosis of Acute Lymphoblastic Leukemia in Infants

-ALL in infants is biologically completely different from ALL in older children and usually more aggressive.
-Diagnosing Acute Lymphoblastic Leukemia in infants involves a series of tests, including physical examination, analyzing of the patient’s medical history, bone marrow aspiration and biopsy and lumbar puncture.
+ALL in infants are biologically completely different from ALL in older children and usually more aggressive.
+Diagnosing Acute Lymphoblastic Leukemia in infants involves a series of tests, including physical examination, analysis of the patient’s medical history, bone marrow aspiration and biopsy and lumbar puncture.
 Bone marrow aspiration and biopsy is the sampling of the bone marrow tissue of the patient.
 This is so that the cancer cells are in close observation and the patient receives an accurate treatment.

-Treatment for Acute Lymphoblastic Leukaemia in infants
+Treatment for Acute Lymphoblastic Leukaemia in Infants

-The most mainstream treatment for ALL in infants involves chemotherapy with various medicines, and in some cases, the patients receive bone marrow transplants or stem cell transplants.
+The most mainstream treatment for ALL infants involves chemotherapy with various medicines, and in some cases, the patients receive bone marrow transplants or stem cell transplants.
 The doctors prefer to take an approach that usually analyses the risk of relapse in a patient and adjusts the intensity of treatment according to those factors.

 There are a few factors that are taken into consideration before the patient receives treatment.
-The response a patient has to the treatment and the time they take to respond to the therapy are considered.
+The response a patient has to the treatment and the time they take to respond to the therapy is considered.
 The patients that take lesser time to respond to treatment are considered to be low-risk patients and are given treatment that is less intense than that of high-risk patients.

-The age of the patient is also taken into account since the infants who are closer to the age of 1 respond better to treatment than infants who are younger than six months.
+The age of the patient is also taken into account since infants who are closer to the age of 1 respond better to treatment than infants who are younger than six months.
 The white blood cell count is also taken into consideration since a higher white blood cell count can cause a poorer response to treatment.
 Another critical factor that is looked at is the MLL rearrangement in the infant’s genes.
 MLL rearrangement is a genetic alteration in the infant that reduces the response to treatment while increasing the chance of relapse in the patient.
 MLL rearrangement is in up to 80% of infants who have ALL.